 LiPo

 LiPo stands for lithium polymer, it’s the standard battery chemistry used for racing and freestyle FPV drones.
-LiPo has a fully charged voltage of 4.2 V and storage charge voltage of 3.85V.
+LiPo has a fully charged voltage of 4.2 V and storage charge voltage of around 3.85V.

 LiHV